Skip to main content

 Services

-• build: Build an image from a Dockerfile.
+• build: Build an image from a local Dockerfile.
+Use this for your own application code.

 Environment Variables